Athame: Appearance

 An athame can take many forms.
-Contrary to popular belief, athames are not required to have double-edged blades.
+Contrary to popular belief, athames are not required to have double-edged blades or specially-coloured handles.
 Contemporary magical practitioners often choose a double-edged blade since this carries symbolic meaning.

 Some witches will choose a single edge athame and use the straight edge to ring the bell for rituals.
-The handle of the athame is usually black and is required in most covens which practice some variant of British Traditional Wicca, including Gardnerian and Alexandrian.
+The handle of the athame is usually black, and is required in most covens which practice some variant of British tradition Wicca, including Gardnerian and Alexandrian.
 The handle may be inscribed with particular symbols dictated by the tradition.

 Janet and Stewart Farrar in A Witches' Bible suggest that the point of an athame be dulled so as to prevent un-intended physical harm during ritual use.

 In eclectic forms of Witchcraft the handle decorations range from astrological glyphs to runes, the symbols being chosen by the owner.
 Many fantasy-themed athames are also available from medieval and neopagan supply shops.

-Ceremonial witches, on the other hand, use the symbolic colours purple and yellow, representing the alchemical element of Air, to colour the Athame, and it is then inscribed with specific sigils.
+Ceremonial witches, on the other hand, use the symbolic colours purple and yellow, representing the alchemical element of air, to colour the athame, and it is then inscribed with specific sigils.
 This is to invoke the powers it corresponds to, and make a proper impression upon the subconscious.

 Use

 The athame's primary use is to channel and direct psychic energy, generally conceived as etheric fire.
 They are usually not supposed to harm or draw blood.
 Some modern day magical practitioners believe that if things such as herbs or cords need to be cut, another knife called a "boline" is used.
 The boline is often confused or mislabeled the "white-handled knife", a completely different magical blade.
 In fact, a boline was more similar to a sickle than a knife and thus would have made chopping herbs very difficult (the boline was, however, handy for harvesting herbs).
-In the "kitchen witchcraft" witches are encouraged to use magical tools for mundane purposes to increase the witch's familiarity with them.
+In the "kitchen witchcraft" tradition, witches are encouraged to use magical tools for mundane purposes to increase the witch's familiarity with them.

 The ritual drawing of the boundary of the magic circle – also known as "casting the circle" – is usually done with either a ritual sword or an athame, in traditional coven practice.
 For open rituals in public places, this is sometimes done with a ritual wand or staff instead, since there may be legal complications involved with swords and daggers in public places, even when the edges have been dulled.
 In most traditional covens, the athame is associated with the magical element of fire, so the circle is considered to be cast in etheric fire.
 This fire is traditionally envisioned as blue, indigo or violet; although it may equally well be envisioned as other colors.
 When the circle is ritually purified after being cast, that is traditionally done with the remaining three elements—air (incense), water (salt-water), and earth (salt) – because the element of fire has already been imbued into the circle during the casting, by the use of the athame.